15 Timeless Old-World Kitchen Design Ideas to Try

 10. Open Shelving

-In the old world, kitchens were not about hiding things behind sleek cabinet doors; instead, open shelving was used to display beautiful ceramics, glassware, and cookware.
-Open shelves made from reclaimed wood or wrought iron allow you to showcase your favorite pieces while also keeping everyday items within easy reach.
+Kitchens in the old world weren’t about tucking things behind sleek cabinet doors, open shelving was used to showcase beautiful ceramics, vessels, and kitchenware.
+Use open shelving made with reclaimed wood or wrought iron to showcase your best pieces, while keeping your most used ones close at hand!

-This style of shelving can make your kitchen feel more open and airy, especially when combined with natural materials like stone and wood.
-Display items like vintage jars, copper pots, or hand-painted plates to add a touch of old-world charm.
+The airiness of shelving cabinet designs works well to make even a kitchen feel more spacious if paired with other natural materials like stone and wood.
+Use some, for example, vintage jars, copper pots, or hand-painted plates, to create a vintage look and feel.